ape-aakrit/ape-aakrit/README.md

 - 👋 Hi, I’m @ape-aakrit
-- 👀 I’m interested in ...
+- 👀 I’m interested in bananas
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning how to climb on a oiled trunk ,khick khick
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me 'ZOO'

 <!---
 ape-aakrit/ape-aakrit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.